BrooksResearchGroup-UM/FastMBAR/docs/source/usage.rst

 -----------------------
-The following two inputs are required to initialize FastMBAR: a matrix :math:`A` of reduced potential energies in sampled states and a vector :math:`v` of numbers of sampled conformations, both of which can be calculated based on sampling.
+The following two inputs are required to initialize FastMBAR: a matrix :math:`A` of reduced potential energies in sampled states and a vector :math:`v` of numbers of sampled conformations from each state, both of which can be calculated based on sampling.

 If the sampling is conducted as described above, the matrix of reduced potential energies in sampled states should be calculated as the matrix :math:`A_{M,N}` as shown in the